Kratom Withdrawal Timeline, Symptoms & More

 Muscle, Bone, and Joint Pain

 Diarrhea and Nausea

 The best thing you can do when experiencing kratom withdrawal is to enter a professional detox facility.
 Withdrawal is extremely unpleasant and could even be life threatening.

 Kratom Withdrawal Timeline

-While there have not yet been enough studies performed to get a clear picture of Kratom withdrawal in humans, we can look at some documented cases¹² to get a rough idea of the time involved in the acute (potentially dangerous) withdrawal phase.
-Having very similar symptoms to Opioid withdrawal, going through withdrawal from Kratom appears to take a similar amount of time to complete the acute phase.
-Depending on the amounts and length of time you used Kratom, the acute phase lasts roughly 4 to 7 days.
-It would be wise to seek medical attention for Kratom withdrawal, especially for the first few days to make sure you undergo this process in the safest way possible.
+There have not yet been enough studies performed to get a clear picture of kratom withdrawal in humans.
+We can look at some documented cases to get a rough idea of what is involved in the acute phase of withdrawal.
+Kratom withdrawal shares similarities to opioid withdrawal.
+Because of this, the timeline is similar as well.
+Depending on the amount and length of time that someone used kratom, the acute phase of withdrawal lasts roughly 4 to 7 days.
+It is recommended to seek medical help when facing kratom withdrawal.

 First 24 Hours